List of football personalities with British honours

-This is a list of football personalities who have received Orders, decorations, and medals of the United Kingdom.
+This is a list of football personalities who have received orders, decorations, and medals of the United Kingdom.
 Entries are listed alphabetically under the highest award attained.
 Previous awards, if gained, are listed in the relevant notes section.
 As many as 16 football personalities have been knighted so far (excluding honorary knighthoods).

 All players from the winning team in the 1966 World Cup Final were awarded the MBE, additionally Jack Charlton, Bobby Moore, Gordon Banks and George Eastham were made OBE.

 List of recipients

+Revocation of honours

+In August 2023, Dario Gradi was formally stripped of the MBE he had been awarded in the 1998 New Year Honours, after he was "effectively banned for life" by The Football Association for his part in the United Kingdom football sexual abuse scandal.

 Individuals who have declined honours

 In August 2016, former Liverpool player Howard Gayle, the first black footballer to play for the club, revealed he had turned down an MBE for his work with Show Racism the Red Card, stating that it would be "a betrayal to all of the Africans who have lost their lives, or who have suffered as a result of Empire."